nesi/perf-training/_lessons/python-scatter/01c-profiling-openmp-map.md

 ## Exercises

+ * modify script `scatter.sl` to profile the code using 8 threads and a resolution of `-nx 256 -ny 256`
  * move line 96 out of the loop (*kvec* is constant), remove lines 101 and 102 (which are superfluous) and regenerate the profiling data using grid resolution `-nx 256 -ny 256` and 8 OpenMP threads
  * compare the newly obtained profiling data with the previously obtained data.
 What are the contributions of parallel and serial execution times to the total time after the change?